Backgroound Image

 Tires

 Drop off at Mavis Discount Tire, Pennington.
-Residents of Hopewell Township can pay a fee to have tires picked up from their curb on May 5 & November 3, 2023 (see information here).
+Residents of Hopewell Township can pay a fee ahead of time to have tires picked up from their curb on May 3 & November 1, 2024 (see information here).

 Tennis Balls